carefree0910/carefree-drawboard-doc/docs/getting-started/index.md

 <details>

-<summary>Apart from these, you may want to assign a nice-looking icon to your plugin.</summary>
+<summary>Apart from these, you may want to assign a nice looking icon to your plugin.</summary>

 We can achieve this by specifying `src` property of the `IPluginSettings`: